What I Think of Jerry Jones (and NFL Playoff Games)

 But before airing out all the dirty laundry, let’s give him props on one thing.
 Aside from winning just one playoff game in the last 18 years, Jones has been a brilliant businessman.
 He’s truly a master illusionist.
 Jones created an immensely profitable sports franchise, the richest in football.
-He’s built a state of the art football facility (although wrongly misplaced in Arlington — it should have been built near downtown Dallas).
-He’s a superstar when it comes to making a money and keeping the fans’ faith alive.
+He’s built a state-of-the-art football facility (although wrongly misplaced in Arlington — it should have been built near downtown Dallas).
+He’s a superstar when it comes to making money and keeping the fans’ faith alive.
 Give him that.

 But the results of his management tell quite a different story.